Trump's Suggested Import Tax Would Mean Americans Pay For That Wall

 "We have been and continue to be on the same page about tax reform that supports American jobs and American goods," Ryan aide AshLee Strong told NPR's Susan Davis.

-That's because Ryan has proposed a "border adjustment" tax that would affect the "corporate tax rates applies to goods and services consumed in the U.S. but not applied to goods and services exported," a Republican Capitol Hill source added.
+That's because Ryan has proposed a "border adjustment" tax that would affect the "corporate tax rates applied to goods and services consumed in the U.S. but not applied to goods and services exported," a Republican Capitol Hill source added.

 The plan would allow corporations to subtract export sales when calculating their tax bill, but companies would not be allowed to deduct the cost of imports.
 Under the current tax code, export sales are taxed, and import costs are deductible.